 RMS Rhone Wreck Diving BVI

-This is the story, as I know it!
-The RMS Rhone was built in 1865 and is 310 feet long, and her beam was 40 feet.
+This is the story as I know it!
+Built in 1865, the RMS Rhone is 310 feet long, with a beam of 40 feet.

 Both sail and propeller-driven steam engines were utilized to power the RMS Rhone.

-The propeller was the second bronze propeller ever produced, and the oldest one in existence that you shall see.
+The propeller was the second bronze propeller ever produced and the oldest one in existence.

 History of the Wreck of the Rhone

-The Rhone had accommodation for 253 first-class, 30-second class, and 30 third-class cabins.
-She was commanded by Captain F Woolley, who was a 25 year veteran of the Royal Mail Company.
+The Rhone accommodated 253 first-class, 30-second-class, and 30 third-class cabins.
+Captain F Woolley, a 25-year veteran of the Royal Mail Company, commanded her.

 This vessel made her first trip in August 1865, and after six successful voyages to Brazil, she navigated the West Indies route.

-Also, a favorite among passengers as her speed with the steam-driven propellers could get up to 14 knots with the accommodation and cuisine excellent.
+She was a favorite among passengers as her speed, with the steam-driven propellers, could reach 14 knots.
+The accommodation and cuisine were excellent.

-The Rhones 10th voyage, she usually pulled into St Thomas in the USVI.
-(Opens in a new browser) .
-Unfortunately, the coaling station moved to Great Harbor at Peter Island, as St Thomas was having yellow fever outbreaks.
+On the Rhone’s 10th voyage, she usually pulled into St Thomas in the USV).
+Unfortunately, the coaling station moved to Great Harbor at Peter Island, as St Thomas had yellow fever outbreaks.

 On August 29th, 1867, the RMS Rhone and the RMS Conway were alongside at Great Harbour.